Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Summary and Discussions

 \section{Summary and Discussions}

 CR standard errors are used extensively in the practice of empirical economic analyses.
 Despite its wide practice, the literature has been silent about a potential pitfall of the conventional CR methods.
-The theory for the conventional CR methods assumes that (i) $N_g$ is fixed while $G \rightarrow \infty$, or at best (ii) $\sup_g N_g/N \rightarrow 0$ as $G \rightarrow \infty$.
+The theory for the conventional CR methods assumes that (i) $N_g$ is fixed while $G \rightarrow \infty$, or at best (ii) $\sup_g N_g^2/N \rightarrow 0$ as $G \rightarrow \infty$.
 Even the most common empirical settings, such as the case of using the 51 states in the U.S. as clusters, violate these existing assumptions.

 We establish three theoretical results in this paper.
 First, if the distribution of $N_g$ follows the power low with exponent less than two, then the second moment of the CR score fails to exist \textit{even if} the second moment of the individual score were finite.
 Second, the second moment of our proposed WCR score exists as far as the second moment of the individual score exists \textit{regardless of} the exponent of the distribution of $N_g$.
-Third, consequently, our proposed WCR method enjoys robust inference unlike the conventional CR method.
-It is also worthy to note that, in the special case where the tail exponent $\beta$ is large, the WCR method behaves similarly to the conventional CR method.
+Third, consequently, our proposed WCR methods enjoy robust inference unlike the conventional CR methods.
+It is also worthy to note that, in the special case where the tail exponent $\beta$ is large, the WCR methods behave similarly to the conventional CR methods.

-Indeed, we could rely on self-normalized CLT to establish an alternative asymptotic theory for the conventional CR method even if the distribution of $N_g$ had its tail exponent less than two.
-In that case, however, the rate of convergence will be slower than $\sqrt{G}$ whereas our proposed WCR estimator achieves the $\sqrt{G}$ rate of convergence.
-As evidenced by our simulation results, inference based on the conventional CR method is inaccurate unlike that based on our proposed WCR method.
-Therefore, we do not recommend using the conventional CR method anyway.
+One may want to resort to self-normalized CLT to validate the conventional CR standard errors and the jackknife estimators.
+However, the limit distribution of self-normalized sums is not guaranteed to be Gaussian under the power law of cluster sizes.
+Hence, we cannot recommend using the conventional CR methods if one is interested in robustness in inference under a small number of large clusters, such as the case of using the 51 states in the U.S. as clusters.
+A main disadvantage of our proposed methods is that the weighting alters the estimator from our familiar OLS estimator, which is a cost that a researcher needs to pay to enjoy the robustness.